Lightbridge-KS/radflow/_dev/howto_add_new_calculator.md

 ///
 /// * [myCalculationFromString] - Parse string input and calculate
 /// * [myCalculation] - Calculate from numeric values
-/// * [getMyCalculationDataFromString] - Return data Map for template rendering from string
+/// * [getMyCalculationDataFromString] - Return Result with data Map or specific error for template rendering
 /// * [getMyCalculationData] - Return data Map with all calculated values for template rendering class MyCalculator {

-  /// Returns calculation data as a Map for template rendering from string input
+  /// Returns calculation data as a Result for template rendering from string input
+  ///
+  /// Returns a [Result] containing either the calculated data or a specific error.
+  /// Possible errors: [ParseError], [ValidationError], [CalculationError].
   ///
   /// **Parameters**
   ///